-As featured in The Guardian's 'Poem of the Week' column.
-Also, while stocks last: exclusive limited-edition signed hardback (£10).
+As featured in The Guardian's 'Poem of the Week' column, and as part of New Writing North's Read Regional 2018.
+Also, while stocks last: exclusive limited-edition signed hardback (£12).

 The poems in Antony Dunn's fourth collection explore the passions and tensions of how we live together – as neighbours, as families, as lovers, and as companions to our own various selves.